HYD 143 : Ecohydrology

 According to the UC Davis General Catalog (see this link), units of credit are assigned to courses based on 1 unit of credit for three hours of work by the student per week.
 As of Fall 2017, HYD143 is a 4-unit course, so each item listed below is intended to be done 3 times each week, meaning that the course requires a total of 12 hours of activity each week.The total amount of material presented has been tested in past offerings of this class and students have confirmed that under normal circumstances the work can be achieved in 12 hours a week.

-- One unit involves one hour of time three days a week outside of class dedicated to watching video podcasts on your own and submitting answers into the student response system on your own.
-There are three videos to watch per week, so this constitutes 3 hours per week for one unit of credit.
+- One unit involves one hour of time three days a week outside of class dedicated to watching video podcasts on your own and submitting answers into the quiz system.
+There are three sets of videos to watch per week, so this constitutes 3 hours per week for one unit of credit.
 The videos are ~50 minutes each, so this builds in an extra 10 minutes for re-watching portions that students want to think through a second time during additional studying and thought.

 - One unit involves 50 minutes of contact time three days a week with the professor and other students in-class.
 During this time you will discuss the topics of the week in small groups and as a class as well as begin to work on problem sets and activities that build your professional skills and increase your confidence in understanding the concepts presented in the video podcasts.